astsu777/dotfiles/config/openbox/README.md

 If you want a nice DMenu to be integrated, you can install [my custom build](https://github.com/GSquad934/dmenu).
 You can check out [my build of ST](https://github.com/GSquad934/st) for a nice terminal emulator.

 # Installation
-Openbox is availalbe in most Linux distribution repositories.
+Openbox is available in most Linux distribution repositories.
 It can be installed with the following command depending on your distro:

 ### Arch Linux
 ```